Elastic neutrino-electron scattering perspectives at nuclear reactors

 The weak mixing angle, or Weinberg angle ($\sin^2 \theta_W$), is an important parameter within the SM~\cite{Weinberg:1967tq}.
 It has been precisely measured at high energies by the LEP collider~\cite{ALEPH:2005ab}, as well as the NuTeV collaboration~\cite{NuTeV:2001whx}.
 However, only a few measurements or projected experiments of this parameter exist near the MeV scale; see, e.g., Refs.~\cite{Giunti:2014ixa, Erler:2017knj,Yip:2025dxe,AtzoriCorona:2022qrf}.
 Regarding reactor neutrino experiments, a measurement of the weak mixing angle via the E$\nu$ES process was determined by the TEXONO collaboration~\cite{TEXONO:2009knm}.
+Besides, measurements from atomic parity violation~\cite{Antypas:2018mxf}, provide the most precise determination of the weak mixing angle at low energies.
 For a global assessment of the weak mixing angle from low-energy neutrino experiments we refer the reader to Refs.~\cite{Canas:2016vxp, Barranco:2007ea}.

 The concept of the neutrino and its electromagnetic properties, including the possibility of a magnetic moment ($\mu_\nu$), originated with Pauli's hypothesis of the particle's existence.
 However, systematic theoretical investigations started much later, after models incorporating right-handed neutrinos demonstrated that a massive neutrino could generally possess a magnetic moment~\cite{Fujikawa:1980yx, Shrock:1982sc}.
 The possibility for E$\nu$ES due to neutrino magnetic moment was first considered by Carlson and Oppenheimer~\cite{Carlson:1932rk} and the cross section of this process was calculated later~\cite{Domogatsky:1970zvt}.
 For instance, the neutrino magnetic moment contribution to the elastic scattering process flips the neutrino helicity.
 If neutrinos are Dirac particles, this process transforms active left-handed neutrinos into sterile right-handed neutrinos~\cite{PhysRevD.36.2278}.
 In the SM, neutrinos are massless, and they cannot have a magnetic or electric dipole moment.